Friday, March 29, 2024

 And then we took a tram,

-And went to a shop and ate apple pie.
+And went to a Big Russian man's shop and ate warm apple pies.

-The coming summer you will be a big sister,
+This coming summer you will be a big sister.

-Will learn taking care of your older doggie Juno and the new tummy person-
+You will learn to take care of your older doggie Juno and the new tummy person-

 As you call him or her.